univault-org/lspt-protocol/README.md

 ## 6. Security Considerations

-LSPT incorporates several security measures to ensure the integrity and confidentiality of data transfers:
+SRPT incorporates several security measures to ensure the integrity and confidentiality of data transfers:

 - End-to-end encryption
 - Authentication mechanisms